greatsql-sigs/greatsql-operator/docs/kind_description.md

 ## Proxy
 // TODO: Proxy is not implemented yet

+## SchedulingBuckup
+// TODO: SchedulingBuckup is not implemented yet

-## SchedulerBuckup
+## Restore
-// TODO: SchedulerBuckup is not implemented yet
+// TODO: Restore is not implemented yet

 ## MetricsCollection
 // TODO: MetricsCollection is not implemented yet